 5. CRISIL Rating – what it means to investors

-CRISIL rating is highly reliable if you seek an elaborate and thorough rating practice because they check every variable possible.
-This is why many fund houses use CRISIL ranking as one of their USPs.
-However, this rating will not point you towards a fund with more return potential.
+CRISIL rating is highly reliable if you seek an elaborate and thorough rating practice because they check every variable possible, and this is why many fund houses use CRISIL ranking as one of their USPs.
+However, this rating will not point towards a fund with more return potential.

-Ratings alone cannot be performance indicators, thanks to the unpredictable market fluctuations.
-So, it would be a good idea to look at other assessment metrics.
-If you think the entire process cumbersome, you can check out our well-researched and hand-picked mutual funds.
-These are selected from the top fund houses in the country based on CRISIL, past performance, liquidity and Sharpe Ratio among other metrics.
+Ratings alone cannot be considered as a performance indicator, thanks to unpredictable markets.
+So, it is always a good idea to look at other assessment metrics.
+If you find the entire process to be cumbersome, then you can check out our well-researched and hand-picked mutual funds

-In short, CRISIL’s reputation for unbiased ratings and benchmarks made it a premier and globally recognized rating agency.
-No wonder many seasoned investors, as well as first-timers, choose to check the ratings and ranks before choosing a mutual fund.
+In short, CRISIL’s reputation for unbiased ratings and benchmarks made it a premier and globally recognised rating agency.
+No wonder many seasoned investors, as well as first-timers, choose to check the ratings and ranks before selecting a mutual fund.